lenesk/sokolova.dk/english-cv.md

 MA in Linguistics (a full-time study programme in English)

 *2011/03-present*
-Institute for Pedagogical Training and Education (DPU), Denmark   Completed module "Second Language Pedagogy" as a part of a further training on teaching Danish as a second or foreign language for young and adult foreigners
+Institute for Pedagogical Training and Education (DPU) Danish as a second or foreign language for young and adult foreigners

 *2005-2010*
 Moscow State Linguistic University, Russian Federation